 For the Graphic Organizer, don’t over-write.
 The exception is the Graphic organizer.
-One or two sentences per box will be fine.
+Two sentences per box will be fine.
 A quote doesn’t hurt, but it is not necessary.

 For the essays tell students that they should write a minimum of 300 words.
-600 words is completely appropriate.
+A 600 word response is completely appropriate.